Some of our recent work

 Research New Zealand currently works for the multi-agency group responsible for the Government’s Result Area 9 (Better Public Services for Business).
 This group is led by MBIE.

 One of the key goals of this Result Area is reducing the ‘effort’ expended by businesses when dealing with government departments (including local government) by 25 percent between 2012 and 2017.
-‘Effort’ is not only defined in terms of financial cost and time, but also to incorporate such aspects of business as opportunity cost and emotional stress.
+‘Effort’ is not only defined in terms of financial cost and time, but also incorporates such aspects of business as opportunity cost and emotional stress.

 Businesses were initially randomly selected from a population of New Zealand businesses, provided by ACC.
 These businesses were sent a survey invitation letter (on multi-branded letterhead), inviting them to join the panel.
 An Information Sheet about Result Area 9 and what participation would involve was included in the letter.
 An endorsement from the Minister-in-Charge, Steven Joyce, was also included in these communications, in order to add credibility to the project.